JulianTenschert/bootstrap-sass-gulp/README.md

 # bootstrap-sass-gulp
-Bootstrap with sass and gulp.
+Bootstrap with sass, react and gulp.
 Depends only on npm packages.

 1) Clone project.
-2) Install NodeJs
+2) Install Node.js (npm)
-3) In project-dir: npm install .
+3) In projec  directory: npm install .
-4) Start: gulp / gulp compile / gulp clean / etc. (watch gulpfile.js)
+4) Execute one of the following tasks: gulp / gulp compile / gulp clean (See gulpfile.js for all available gulp-tasks.))

 The MIT License (MIT)